Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Benchmark algorithms

 \subsubsection{Algorithm Design}

 This problem can be solved with the proposed algorithm, except for the optimization of $\tau_n$.
-Once the other variables are obtained, $\tau_n$ can also be optimized according to linear programming.
-The detailed process is omitted.
+Upon determining the other variables, we can optimize $\tau_n$ using linear programming techniques.
+The detailed process is omitted for brevity.